Chesapeake Bay Retriever

 These two dogs were rescued along with their crew when their ship ran aground in 1807.
 Sailor found a new home with John Mercer in West River, while Canton joined Dr. James Stewart in Sparrow’s Point.

-1. Chesapeake Bay Retriever HistoryChesapeake Bay Retriever History- Source: AKC
+1. Chesapeake Bay Retriever HistoryChesapeake Bay Retriever History- Source: AKC.org

 The Carroll Island Kennels later played a pivotal role in merging Sailor and Canton’s bloodlines, spreading the breed throughout the region.
-By the American Kennel Club’s establishment in 1884, a distinctive Chesapeake Bay variety had emerged, renowned for its prowess in the icy waters of the Chesapeake Bay.
+By 1884, the American Kennel Club recognized a distinct Chesapeake Bay variety, praised for its skills in the icy waters of the Chesapeake Bay.
+It is part of the AKC’s Sporting Group.

 The American Chesapeake Club was founded in 1918, enhancing the breed’s standing and recognition.
 In 1932, the Club held the first licensed retriever trial, solidifying the breed’s reputation for skill and endurance.

-The Chesapeake Bay Retriever is a smart, independent, and loyal breed, known for his enthusiastic love of swimming and retrieving—an instinct that reflects his origins as a water dog.
+The Chesapeake Bay Retriever is a smart, independent, and loyal dog breed, known for his enthusiastic love of swimming and retrieving.
 With children, he is generally good-natured and gentle, making him a wonderful family dog.
 However, he tends to be more reserved with strangers, displaying a cautious and watchful demeanor.

 Protective of his family, the Chessie may show aggression toward unfamiliar dogs and has a strong instinct to chase small animals, like cats, unless they are part of his own household.
 His intelligence and eager-to-please attitude make him highly trainable, but he benefits from kind, consistent handling and thrives best with an owner who is confident and experienced.